-Geoffrey had prepared lamb shoulder for dinner, so I followed them home to enjoy Geoffrey’s amazing culinary skills.
-After a few too many glasses of wine, our inane imaginations got away from us.
+When we returned to Uzès, Geoffrey had prepared a lamb shoulder for dinner.
+I was invited to join, so I followed them home to enjoy Geoffrey’s amazing culinary skills.
+After a few too many glasses of wine, our imaginations got the best of us!

-Today I started out to Sete later than I had hoped because I couldn’t find Ales.
+Today I started out to Sete later than I had hoped because I couldn’t find Ales(“Alice”)

 Aaccch!
 I panicked!
 Was she stolen Hauled away?
 Where was she?
 What was I going to tell Geoffrey?